CyberSqu1rr3l/capture_the_flag/try_hack_me/walkthroughs/advent_of_cyber/2025/02_phishing_merry_clickmas/README.md

 > Rudolf <br>
 > Head of Shipment <br>
 > Flying Deer Shipping Company <br>
-> updates@flyingdeer.thm <br>
+> updates@flyingdeer[.]thm <br>
 > END

+After a few minutes, we are rewarded with the username `admin` and password to log in to the undisclosed TBFC portal.

 What is the total number of toys expected for delivery?
 -----------------------------------------------------------------------------------------
-Browse to http://MACHINE_IP from within the AttackBox and try to access the mailbox of the factory user to see if the previously harvested admin password has been reused on the email portal.
+In this task, browse the `http://<TARGET_IP_ADDRESS>` website from within the AttackBox and access the mailbox for the `factory` user with the previously harvested `admin` password.
+And indeed, the password has been reused and we can successfully log in.
+Besides our phishing mail, there is another e-mail from `marta` with the total number of units that are requested to be manufactured and shipped.

 [^1]: https://tryhackme.com/room/phishing-aoc2025-h2tkye9fzU
 [^2]: https://github.com/trustedsec/social-engineer-toolkit